 This can make it more accessible and easily applicable to challenges, however big or small, that we encounter in our lives.

-Interaction Design, at its purest, focuses on the interactions between a product and its users.
+At its purest, focuses on the interactions between a product and its users.

 In general, the products tend to be digital.